kzmeyao/sando/src/places/costa-rica/osa-peninsula.md

     caption: Got lucky and spotted a pair of macaws feeding their young.
   - file: '3|5'
     alt: Nymph bug|Katydid on tree
-    caption: This is bug heaven.
+    caption: It is also bug heaven.
+A leafhopper nymph with fireworks coming out of its butt and a kaydid blending in with the tree.
   - file: '10'
     alt: A large longhorn beetle
     caption: <em>Callipogon lemoinei</em>, this fellow was more than 3 inches long.